 Jamila is a longtime ally and former core member of Health GAP.
 Before joining our team, Jamila served as a Program Officer for the Accountability and Monitoring in Health Initiative and the Global Health Financing Initiative of the Public Health Program at Open Society Foundations (OSF).
 At OSF, she helped to lead the development of several new bodies of grant-making focused on strengthening civil society engagement in the development, implementation, and monitoring of national and donor governments’ health budgets.
 Jamila has a PhD in Public Health from Oxford University, where she studied as a Rhodes Scholar.
 She has written and conducted research on the development of national and regional responses to the HIV epidemic in Barbados and the Caribbean, the impact of trade agreements on health policy and access to medicines, and the role of North-South civil society partnerships in influencing the policies and priorities of large global health donors.
 Jamila is a 2006 recipient of the Vermont State Madeline Kunin Public Service Award for her commitment to social justice.
 Originally from the island of Barbados, Jamila is now based in Brooklyn, New York, where she manages Health GAP’s organizational and financial matters, while bringing her unique blend of knowledge and experience to key areas of our programmatic work.

 Emily is a recent graduate of Saint Michael’s College Political Science Department with a minor in global studies.
-Before joining the Health GAP team, she grew her career in advocacy at Saint Michael’s as a senior coordinator and organizer with Student Labor Action Movement (SLAM), a student group striving for a better relationship between workers and students and promoting worker empowerment.
+Before joining the Health GAP team, she was a senior coordinator and organizer with Student Labor Action Movement (SLAM), a student group striving for a better relationship between workers and students and promoting worker empowerment.
 She later became involved with Student Global AIDS Campaign (SGAC), where she further developed her skills as an organizer and formed a relationship with Health GAP.
-In 2015, she was the recipient of the Frank G. Mahady memorial award for moral leadership and social justice for her progressive community involvement while at Saint Michael’s College.
-As the national organizer, she is working closely with students, SGAC, Positive Youth Network (PYN), and other groups of people living with HIV/AIDS to create and maintain strong, working grassroots capacity across the country.
-Emily is excited to be able to bring her experience and passion to the Health GAP team and is looking forward to spearheading new initiatives to grow the powerful movement and win the fight to end HIV/AIDS.
+As the national organizer, she works closely with students, SGAC, Positive Youth Network (PYN), and other groups of people living with HIV/AIDS to create and maintain strong, working grassroots capacity across the country.
+She also serves on the Young Adult Advisory Board for the New York State Department's AIDS Institute, helping to design implementation strategies to end the statewide epidemic.